evilbunny2008/mqtt-dashboard-documentation/docs/zigbee2mqtt-examples.md

 ## Adding a soil moisture sensor

-[Zigbee soil monitoring sensors](https://www.aliexpress.com/item/1005008987466283.html) provide temperature, humidity and soil moisture readings.
+[Zigbee based soil moisture sensors](https://www.aliexpress.com/item/1005008987466283.html) are incredibly good value for money and provide temperature, humidity and soil moisture readings.

 It's advisable to set a friendly name for your devices in the Zigbee2MQTT web interface to something memorable, such as 'SoilSensor1' for a soil moisture sensor.